 CNS 615 Behavioral Assessment and Intervention (3).
 To examine, in theory and practice, issues in behavioral management, which affect behavior change within various school/clinical settings, and to learn techniques applicable to the process of behavior in change.

-CNS 617 Introduction to School Counseling (3).
-An introductory survey course in the philosophy, principles and techniques of guidance, with emphasis on the organization and administration of services in school and non-school settings.
+CNS 617 Introduction to Counseling (3).
+An introductory course in the history, philosophy, ethical and legal issues, principles and techniques of counseling, with emphasis on the organization and administration of mental health services in a variety of settings and diverse populations.

 CNS 618 Issues in Mental Health Counseling (3).
 A course designed to survey the foundations of community and agency mental health counseling.
-Topics such as history and philosophy of mental health counseling, administration and supervision of mental health systems, ethical standards and legal aspects, assessment and program development, education and consultation practices, as well as case management and treatment services.
+Topics such as administration and supervision of mental health systems, needs assessment and program development, education and consultation practices, as well as case management and treatment services will be covered.

 CNS 619 Foundational Counseling Techniques (3).
 A comprehensive study and skill acquisition of specific models of counseling will be the central focus of the course.
 Must be taken in the first nine hours of the program.
 Students must complete this course with a grade of B or better in order to continue in the program.